celestiaorg/celestia-app/specs/src/specs/namespace.md

 A new namespace version MUST be introduced if the namespace format changes in a backwards incompatible way.

-Below we enumerate and explain supported user-specifiable namespace version, however, we note that Celestia MAY utilize other namespace versions for internal use.
+Below we explain supported user-specifiable namespace versions, however, we note that Celestia MAY utilize other namespace versions for internal use.
 For more details, see the [Reserved Namespaces](#reserved-namespaces) section.

 #### Version 0
 The only supported user-specifiable namespace version is `0`.
 A namespace with version `0` MUST contain an id with a prefix of 18 leading `0` bytes.
 The remaining 10 bytes of the id are user-specified.
 Below, we provide examples of valid and invalid encoded user-supplied namespaces with version `0`.